digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

     openfaas/openfaas
 ```

-A certificate will be created automatically through cert-manager.
-You can validate that certificate has been obtained successfully using:
+This automatically creates a certificate through cert-manager.
+You can then verify that you've successfully obtained the certificate by running the following command:

 ```console
 kubectl get certificate \